ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 1. Your working attack script.
 2. Proof of success.
 A small video capturing the process.
 Compress and upload it to moodle or provide link from a streaming service.

+>[!NOTE]
+> Replace your SMTP email and password with dummy when submitting script.
+You could replace your authentication email with email@gmail.com, and password with abc1234 for example